-- Indicates a locked channel. - J indicates an unlocked channel.
+- a indicates a locked channel. - I indicates an unlocked channel.

 Changing a Parental Passcode on a SiriusXM Radio

 Before you can change the passcode, the parental controls must be unlocked.

 - 1 From the media screen, select Browse > Parental > Change PIN.

 - 2 Enter your passcode and select Done.

 - 3 Enter a new passcode.

 - 4 Confirm the new passcode.